THE PORTER-PHELPS-HUNTINGTON MUSEUM PRESENTS a performance by MANDOLIN NEW ENGLAND

 Around the end of the 19th century, there were dozens of mandolin orchestras all over New England.
 Now, one unique ensemble aims to revive the tradition.
-The South Hadley Mandolin Orchestra was founded by it’s director Adam Sweet in 2015.
+Mandolin New England was founded by it’s director Adam Sweet in 2015.
 The group first performed with Josh Bell’s Providence, RI studio to form the Springfield Mandolin Orchestra.
 They debuted with a performance at the South Hadley Town Hall in January of 2015 to a standing-room only crowd.
 The Springfield Mandolin Orchestra performed at the Porter-Phelps-Huntington Museum in June 2015.
-This year, the Massachusetts contingent of performers will be performing at the Museum as The South Hadley Mandolin Orchestra.
+This year, the Massachusetts contingent of performers will be performing at the Museum as Mandolin New England.
 The ensemble contains a wide variety of its namesake instrument, including not only mandolins but mandolas, mandocellos, and basses.
 They come prepared to perform a delightful set with a repertoire consisting of Renaissance, Baroque, and Classical works.

 They will be performing Mozart's "The Hunt", and Schubert's string trio in D minor.